Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hon cake, with its simple, round white shape, no one remembers exactly when it was created or why it has this name.
 People only know that this cake reminds them of the preciousness of each grain of rice in the rice-growing countryside that has gone through many hardships.
 For the people of Hoi Thinh, Hon cake has become very familiar, appearing on all important occasions: Tet, weddings, parties, or simply a cozy family meal.

-The hot dough is kneaded and flattened, the stir-fried filling (minced shoulder meat, fresh onions, wood ear mushrooms) is placed in the middle and then rolled into a ball like a ping pong ball.
+Hot dough is kneaded, flattened, and filled with the sautéed filling (minced pork shoulder, fresh onions, and wood ear mushrooms) before being rolled into a ball like a ping-pong ball.

 The ingredients for making Banh Hon are extremely simple: rice, pork, green onions, wood ear mushrooms, and sometimes crushed roasted peanuts.
 However, to make these round, shiny, fragrant cakes, the baker must be skillful and meticulous from the very first step: Good rice is washed, soaked in water for 3-4 hours, then drained and ground into fine powder.
 The process of making powder in the past was an interesting memory for the children in the village, when they sat around the hand-grinding stone mortar, witnessing the rice grains turning into pure white powder in an instant.

-The dough is “drained”, stir over low heat until thickened and no longer sticky.
+The flour is drained and stirred over low heat until it thickens and is no longer sticky to the touch.

 After grinding, the flour must be “raw” (settled) for several days, the sour water drained and the water replaced continuously to make the cake soft, chewy and have the refined sweetness of rice.
 The process of draining the flour and shaping the cake is the key step.
 The flour is “drained” (stirred) on a small stove until it thickens and is no longer sticky.
 This step requires the worker to be strong and experienced in stirring constantly so that the flour does not clump, burn or become uncooked.